 The best fire suppression system is an internal one, rather than simply relying on a facility’s sprinklers and fire extinguishers.
 The latter create a lot of mess and do little to prevent damage to a dust collector itself.
 Integrated fire suppression devices protect equipment, workers and production lines much more effectively than other measures.

-A fire suppression system is able to dispense a gas, such as FM-200 gas, or other agent to kill a fire quickly and cleanly.
+A fire suppression system is able to dispense clean agent gas or other agents to kill a fire quickly and cleanly.
 This should be a last resort, however.
 A well-designed system will be able to use other fire-fighting measures before deploying gas.

-RoboVent’s Supprex-200 is a dual-stage system that is activated by smoke or heat.
-Sensors within the Supprex-200 can detect these factors and trigger a damper to shut off airflow to the dangerous areas.
+RoboVent's Clean Agent Gas Fire Suppression is a dual-stage system that is activated by heat.
+Sensors within the Clean Agent Gas Fire Suppression can detect these factors and trigger a damper to shut off airflow to the dangerous areas.
 The system can also automatically turn off the blower.
 These actions cut off the flow of oxygen and kill a fire before it spreads.
-The FM-200 gas is only deployed if needed.
+The clean agent gas is only deployed if needed.